mighdoll/config-file-ts/README.md

 ## config-file-ts
-*Just use Typescript for configuration files*
+*Just use typescript for configuration files.*
 ####

 Typescript is more syntactically **flexible** than JSON.
 Comments are allowed.
 Keys needn't be quoted.
 Arrays can have trailing commas.

-Typescript allows **light programming** in config files.
+Typescript allows a little **programming** in config files.
 Share variables, use utility functions, etc.

-Typescript **Types** provide free error checking, and free IDE support for getting config files right.
+Typescript **types** provide free error checking, and free IDE support for getting config files right.

 ### Fast
 Parsing typescript config files is plenty quick. config-file-ts caches the typescript output.